 If you’ve scoured the internet for the best paint for your laminate kitchen cabinets…I’ve got a lot of answers for you.
 I will not call this a tutorial on painting your kitchen cabinets because well, I have zero photo proof of painting the cabinet doors.
 I will say giving this 80s kitchen a good coat of paint totally transformed the kitchen.
 I mean totally.

 Being the researcher that I am, I like to know exactly what I’m getting into and what a product will do before I jump into something.
 So I’ll take you an a little journey of deciding what paint to use for laminate kitchen cabinets.

-While there is still plenty to do I still smile every time I walk into the kitchen.
+While there is still plenty to do, I still smile every time I walk into the kitchen.
 It’s no longer vanilla.
 She’s slowwwly climbing her way out of the pit of despair into the modern era.
-(If you need to catch up on my kitchen makeover progress, start here.)
+(Catch up on my kitchen makeover plans here.)

 I’ll start with color